How to tell if you’re part of the sandwiched generation

 Being part of the sandwich generation doesn’t have to feel like a burden, especially if you are well prepared.
 With good financial planning, it can be a wonderful responsibility, even more so if you value a close-knit family.
 With three generations of family members with lives so intertwined, you can invest your emotions and energy into creating a life time of memories with your loved ones.

 Start your financial planning with your current priorities and needs to plan for a future where you can enjoy the moments of your family life without worry.
-Connect with a financial advisor online, leave your details for an Income advisor to contact you or explore with our digital advisor, Sage, to start your journey today.
+Connect with a financial advisor to start your journey today.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.